Why Women Retire With Less Money Than Men

 Chapter 5 — Risk, Confidence, and the Gendered Architecture of Financial Markets

-The so-called confidence gap does not emerge as an individual failure.
+The confidence gap does not emerge as an individual failure.
 It forms at the intersection of material conditions, unequal economic experiences, and a market architecture historically oriented toward male trajectories.
 Risk, in this context, is not merely a technical variable.
 It is interpreted, assessed, and experienced in gendered ways.

 Financial Confidence as a Product of Accumulated Experience

 Confidence in financial decisions is not a fixed trait.
 It develops through repeated experiences of gain, loss, and learning over time.
-Research in behavioral economics shows that individuals exposed earlier and more consistently to investment decisions tend to report greater self-confidence, regardless of their actual performance (Barber & Odean, 2001).
+Research in behavioral economics shows that individuals exposed earlier and more consistently to investment decisions tend to report greater self-confidence, regardless of actual performance (Barber & Odean, 2001).

 Perceived Risk and Lived Risk

-These findings suggest that the so-called risk gap is less a matter of preference and more a rational response to contexts of greater economic vulnerability.
+These findings suggest that the risk gap is less a matter of preference and more a rational response to contexts of greater economic vulnerability.
 Perceived risk reflects lived risk.

 The Communicational Architecture of Financial Markets